sebnozzi/miniscript.ts/ROADMAP.md

     This should be easily doable because these cases are of the type "expected X found EOF".
 Not so simple - counter-example: print a["name",
-- Debugger: willExecuteCall is incomplete ... many more opcodes could result in a call
 - Introduce a "strict-mode".
 Don't allow:
   - Repeated arguments of the same name
   - Putting a "self" argument anywhere but in the first position